 How to make a broken bone heal faster, your body immediately begins a multi-stage healing process.
 Here’s how it works:

-• Stage 3 – Bone Remodeling: Over time, the body reshapes the healing bone to restore its original strength and structure.
+- Stage 3 – Bone Remodeling: Over time, the body reshapes the healing bone to restore its original strength and Exercises.
 This final stage can last several months.

 Understanding this natural process is key now let’s look at how to make a broken bone heal faster healing and support your recovery effectively.